RandyChen233/randychen233.github.io/_publications/2022-09-15-Distributed-Potential-ILQR-Scalable-Game-Theoretic-Trajectory-Planning-for-Multi-Agent-Interactions.md

 ---
-title: "Distributed Potential ILQR-Scalable Game-Theoretic Trajectory Planning for Multi-Agent Interactions (Review in progress)"
+title: "Distributed Potential ILQR: Scalable Game-Theoretic Trajectory Planning for Multi-Agent Interactions (Review in progress)"
 collection: publications
 permalink: /publication/2022-09-15-Distributed Potential ILQR: Scalable Game-Theoretic Trajectory Planning for Multi-Agent Interactions
 excerpt: 'In this work, we developed a scalable trajectory optimization algorithm that enables robots to interact with multiple humans and robots.'